-- 12. The Schedule of Expenditures of Federal Awards was prepared in accordance with the requirements of OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+- 12. The Schedule of Expenditures of Federal Awards was prepared in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("OMB Uniform Guidance").
 We have identified in that schedule all awards provided by federal agencies in the form of grants, contracts, loans, property, cooperative agreements, interest subsidies, insurance, or direct appropriation.
 There were no loans or loan guarantees, and no research and development costs.
 Further, there were no sub-recipient expenditures.
 In addition, we have accurately completed the appropriate sections of the data collection form. - 13.
-We are responsible for compliance with local, state, and federal laws, rules, and regulations, including compliance with the requirements of OMB Circular A-133, and provisions of grants and contracts relating to GWA's operations.
+We are responsible for compliance with local, state, and federal laws, rules, and regulations, including compliance with the requirements of OMB Uniform Guidance, and provisions of grants and contracts relating to GWA's operations.
 We are responsible for establishing and maintaining the components of internal control relating to our activities in order to achieve the objectives of providing reliable financial reports, effective and efficient operations, and compliance with laws and regulations.
 GWA is responsible for maintaining accounting and administrative control over revenues, obligations, expenditures, assets, and liabilities. - 14.
 We are responsible for establishing and maintaining, and have established and maintained, effective internal control over compliance for federal programs that provides reasonable assurance that we are managing federal awards in compliance with laws, regulations, and provisions of contracts or grant agreements that could have a material effect on its federal programs. - 15.
-We have disclosed to you all deficiencies in the design or operation of internal control over financial reporting identified as part of our evaluation, including separately disclosing to you all such deficiencies that are significant deficiencies or material weaknesses in internal control over financial reporting.
+We have disclosed to you all deficiencies in the design or operation of internal control over financial reporting identified as part of our evaluation, including separately disclosing to you all such deficiencies that are significant deficiencies or material weaknesses in internal control over financial reporting. - 16.
+No events have occurred subsequent to September 30, 2016 that require consideration as adjustments to or disclosures in the schedule of expenditures of federal awards and related notes or that existed at the end of the reporting period that affect noncompliance during the reporting period. - 17.
+There are no instances of known noncompliance with direct and material compliance requirements occurring subsequent to September 30, 2016. - 18.
+There have been no changes in internal control over financial reporting or other factors that might significantly affect internal control over financial reporting, including any corrective actions taken by management with regard to significant deficiencies and material weaknesses, have occurred subsequent to September 30, 2016. - 19.
+Federal awards expenditures have been charged in accordance with applicable cost principles. - 20.
+The Reporting Package submitted to the Federal Audit Clearinghouse (FAC) as defined by the Uniform Grant Guidance section 2CFR200.512(3)(c) does not contain protected personally identifiable information. - 21.
+We have disclosed all contracts or other agreements with service organizations.

-16. We have: